Running the Analysis

 produce no electricity, and we would not try to match them.
 In practice,

-however, we find there is often overlap.
-For this reason, we introduced
+however, we find there is often overlap, as companies may have

 flag.

-In the example below, we see two classification codes coming from the SIC classification standard:
+In the example below, we see two classification codes coming from the NACE classification standard:

 #> original_code description code sector borderline version